Covid-19 coronavirus: MPs quiz economic experts on Budget eve

 New Zealand is widely expected to slip into a recession.

-National Leader, and Epidemic Response Committee Chairman, Simon Bridges, said an economic recovery plan is of "immense importance".
+Bridges, said an economic recovery plan is of "immense importance".

 "The committee will be hearing submissions from respected economists who can paint a picture of what we're facing and how we can start rebuilding."